TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-monitor-metrics.md

 	<additionalInputsReq>true</additionalInputsReq>
 </insight>

-### Learn how to create metrics charts with Azure Monitor:
+### Learn how to create metrics charts with Azure Monitor

 <video>
 	<src>https://www.youtube.com/watch?v=XwQOxRJARuA</src>
 	<title>How to create metrics charts with Azure Monitor</title>
 	</video>

-Note: On August 31, 2023 Storage Analytics metrics, also referred to as classic metrics will be retired.
+**Note:** On August 31, 2023 Storage Analytics metrics, also referred to as classic metrics, will be retired.
 For more information, see the [official announcement](https://azure.microsoft.com/updates/azure-storage-classic-metrics-will-be-retired-on-31-august-2023/).
 If you use classic metrics, make sure to transition to metrics in Azure Monitor prior to that date.
-This article helps you make the transition.
+The information in this article can help you make this transition.